-- 4.1 Unless specified otherwise, the Physician must not bill fee-for-service for the Services covered by this Contract.
-The Physician may bill fee-for-service or directly for any and all services delivered outside the scope of this Contract. - 4.2 Where the Available Amount is not a source of funding for this Contract, the Physician will sign a waiver in the form attached hereto as Appendix 3. - 4.3 Where the Available Amount is a source of funding for this Contract, the Physician assigns to the Agency any and all rights he or she has to receive fee-for-service payments from the Available Amount for any of the Services covered by this Contract, and will sign an assignment in the form attached hereto as Appendix 4.
+6.1 Unless specified otherwise, the Physician must not retain fee-for-service billings, including third party billings, for the Services covered by this Contract.
+The Physician may bill fee-for-service or directly for any and all services delivered outside the scope of this Contract.
+For the purposes of this Article, third party billings include but are not limited to WorkSafeBC, ICBC, Armed Forces, disability insurers, non-insured services and services provided to non-beneficiaries.

+6.2 Where the Available Amount is not a source of funding for this Contract, the Physician will sign a waiver in the form attached hereto as Appendix 3.

+6.3 Where the Available Amount is a source of funding for this Contract, the Physician assigns to the Agency any and all rights he or she has to receive fee-for-service payments from the Available Amount for any of the Services covered by this Contract and will sign an assignment in the form attached hereto as Appendix 4.